 Amenities on Trains from Genoa to Milan

 Frecciabianca and Intercity trains are the lowest-tier Alta Velocità trains, faster and with more amenities than Regionale trains.
 These trains include 1st-class and 2nd-class air-conditioned cars with individual power outlets.
-First-class tickets include a complimentary drink and newspaper, and all trains have either a snacks and drinks service and/or a café car.
+First-class tickets include a complimentary drink and newspaper, and all trains have either snack and drink service and/or a café car.

 Genoa and Milan Train Stations